 I might be a little bit obsessed.

 I’m just not sure that I’m ready to give in to this whole “fall” thing.
-We’ve had the most unbelievable gorgeous summer here in Portland, and it’s killing me to think about the months of overcast gloom that should be starting up any day now.
+We’ve had the most unbelievable gorgeous summer here, and it’s killing me to think about the months of overcast gloom that should be starting up any day now.

 There’s nothing that says you can’t make this Lebanese salad in the fall or winter.